 Maj.
 Gen. Thomas M. Feltey, U.S. Army Lt.
 Col. Jay A. Ireland, U.S. Army Maj.
 Micah C. Barley, U.S. Army Maj.
-Scott W. Russell, British Army Editor's note: This article first appeared as a Military Review online exclusive on 25 March 2025.

-he era of in-person combined arms rehearsals (CAR) with hundreds of people stacked up around a terrain model straining to hear the commander is over-there, we said it.
+Scott W. Russell, British Army he era of in-person combined arms rehearsals (CAR) with hundreds of people stacked up around a terrain model straining to hear the commander is over-there, we said it.